AkiriSeki/AkiriSeki/README.md

 In my leisure time, I like working out🏋️‍♀️, taking photography📷, and reading sci-fi books📖
 Also, I like to keep learning something small.
 Now I am memorizing all the capitals in the states😀
-I believe learning = life, and it is fun!
-I hope my life is like the loading bar shown below.
+I believe life = learning, and it is fun🎈 I wish I could have the life like a loading bar that is busy with importing something all the time!💻
 <img src="https://github.com/AkiriSeki/AkiriSeki/blob/main/loading_bar.gif" width="250" height="100"/>